Dog owners: why sheep worrying should be a real worry

 Sheep worrying can have devastating effects

-Luisa Dormer a scientific information officer from the RSPCA farm animals department has sheep of her own, and has witnessed first hand the results of sheep worrying:
+Luisa Dormer a former scientific information officer from the RSPCA farm animals department has sheep of her own, and has witnessed first hand the results of sheep worrying:

 We've had two separate dog attacks since the beginning of the year which has resulted in the loss of unborn lambs and injuries to our sheep.
 During one of the attacks, half of our flock collapsed due to exhaustion.